hiddendsd/itx/inditex-pvp-reactive/README.md

-# ITX-PVP-SERVLET
+# ITX-PVP-REACTIVE

-Micro service that gets the selling price `PVP` using servlet stack.
+Micro service that gets the selling price `PVP` using reactive stack.

 ## Technologies